FatahChan/appwrite-offline-sync-with-rxdb/README.md

 - **RxDB**: A NoSQL database for JavaScript applications that supports real-time data synchronization.
 - **Appwrite**: A backend server for web and mobile developers that provides a set of APIs for user authentication, database management, and more.
 - **React Query**: A library for fetching, caching, and updating data in React applications.
-- **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.

 ## Getting Started